Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 If your application for preclearance is not approved, you will be notified of reasons for this decision and you will be able to appeal it.

-As part of your application for the De Facto Partner Visa, you have to provide information about your and your partner’s finances.
+As part of your application for the De Facto /Unmarried Partner Visa, you have to provide information about your and your partner’s finances.
 The evidence you need to submit includes:

 • Bank statements from of your bank account from the last six months